Starting A New Business? 7 Key Points To Keep In Mind.

-Building and running my own business with my husband in the US wasn't the easiest.
-However, these 5 lessons helped me achieve my goals.
+Building and running my business with my husband in the US wasn't the easiest.
+Here are 5 business lessons that helped me achieve success.

 I grew up in Lucknow, a city in northern India, and got married in 2014 to my childhood sweetheart.
 We moved to New York City right after, leaving everything behind – my job, my family, friends, and even my sense of purpose – to start from scratch.